Buriganga River boat ride | Dhaka, Bangladesh | Photo Essay

-Boat Ride in Dhaka, Bangladesh
+Sadarghat Boat Ride on the Buriganga River in Old Dhaka, Bangladesh

 Boat ride down the Buriganga River in Dhaka, Bangladesh

-With sweaty palms and more than hint of trepidation I boarded a tiny vessel equipped with nothing more than an oar, a Bangladeshi man sporting a toothy grin and a tiny wooden plank for a seat.
-Within moments we began our journey down the most functionally chaotic river port I had ever witnessed with my own two eyes.
-Off in the distance, I could see colossal vessels that dwarfed the puny craft I had just boarded.
 Like lowly pawns on a chessboard, tiny rowboats crisscrossed and zigzagged around the larger vessels with an uncanny ability to weave in and out of the way.
 The white knuckle grip I had on the side of our rowboat soon subsided as my previous reservations about the entire journey were melted by the lovely faces I encountered as we paddled along.
 From Bangladeshi men dancing on the plank of gigantic freighters to oarsman with smiles plastered from ear to ear, I felt a welcome party was being thrown in my honor.

 In Old Dhaka, the river Buriganga is the lifeblood of the city and a microcosm off the hectic pace of life that extends throughout Old Dhaka.
 With nearly 30,000 people and what seems to be an infinite amount of vessels nearby the Sadarghat river font, visiting here is a pandemonium unlike any I’ve ever experienced in my entire life.
 A never ending rindle of humanity pours into vessels where the cries of horns, voices and calls to prayer berates your ears.
 A journey along the Buriganga river is an absolute must for those visiting Old Dhaka, Bangladesh.
 The following is a travel photo essay where I hope to capture the intensity, chaos and friendly encounters one can expect as a passenger on a humble little craft: